Xipooo/XYZ_Delivery/README.md

 Below are the primary objectives and milestones that are intended to be achieved during the delivery of this program:

-- Up-skill developers on a Continuous Integration and Continuous Delivery mindset
+- Up-skill students on a Continuous Integration and Continuous Delivery mindset
 - Implement a CI/CD pipeline for automated code validation and shorter lead times to deploy
 - Improve coding standards using a Linter
 - Utilize containerization as a tool to make infrastructure more modular
 - Start deploying code to the cloud to simplify provisioning new environments
-- Up-skill developers on TDD and ATDD to provide a more sustainable code base
+- Up-skill students on TDD and ATDD to provide a more sustainable code base
 - Implement DORA metrics to measure the change in performance of the development process

 ## Delivery Structure